 Take appropriate action if any child or young person, while assisting the Fringe Committee, is subject to physical, emotional or sexual abuse.

-Individuals appointed to a staff post which involves regular, substantial or unaccompanied contact with children may be asked to apply to the Criminal Records Bureau for a Disclosure.
+Individuals appointed to a staff post which involves regular, substantial or unaccompanied contact with children may be asked to apply to the Disclosure and Barring Service for a Disclosure.
 The appointment will proceed only if the Disclosure provides no cause for concern as to the appointee being suitable to work with children.

 The Fringe Child Protection Officer is Barbara Wilson.
 Any allegation of abuse of a child or young person should be reported to the Fringe Child Protection Officers who will keep the report in a secure form.
 If for any reason that is not possible or practical the matter should be reported to an Honorary Officer of the Fringe or any member of the Fringe Committee who will refer the matter to the Fringe Child Protection Officer.
 A log book will be kept at the Fringe Desk or with the Fringe Child Protection Officer, in which all incidents relevant to child protection are to be recorded.